Hack-Your-Learning/retreat1-ex2/README.md

 ## Exercise 3: Pull Requests & Large Projects

 Ever wonder how large projects keep repositories open while still ensuring that the code works?
-Simmilairly to how you are using
+Similarly to how you are using

 1. Once you have completed all of the exercises and your team bio and information is accurate make sure that your `main` branch has all of the changes merged.
 2. On GitHub on the main page of your repository, click the pull request button. ![Pull Message](assets/statusPull.JPG)